Silver-Connection/grunt-template-replace/README.md

 grunt-template-replace
 --

 Copies file content to a given template and writes them to disk.
 You can place a marker in the template where the content of the given files are placed.
-This is use full when you create HTML filed out of Markdown and want to wrap the result in a master layout.
+This is use full when you create HTML files out of Markdown and want to wrap the result into a master layout.

 <!-- TOC -->